About the Project

-A fully funded PhD scholarship (AUD$27,596 per annum) is available in the Mechanism and Modelling Group (MMG) at the University of New South Wales (Sydney, Australia).
+A fully funded PhD scholarship (AUD$27,596 per annum; tax exempt) is available in the Mechanism and Modelling Group (MMG) at the University of New South Wales (Sydney, Australia).
 It is open to all nationalities and is available to start as soon as possible.

 The successful PhD candidate will work on the development and application of computational methods to understand how novel catalysts mediate difficult chemical transformations.
 This understanding will be used to guide experimental efforts as well as design improved reagents.
 As part of this project, the student will develop robust methods to model solvent effects on reaction kinetics and thermodynamics.
 The techniques to be used include but are not limited to high-level electronic structure calculations, molecular dynamics simulations and hybrid quantum mechanics/molecular mechanics (QM/MM) methods.
 This project will involve close collaborations with several world-leading experimentalists teams.